wkantaros/triswap/README.md

 While `ERC721` to `ERC721` swaps are possible, there is very little reason to use them as currently implemented, due to minimum liquidity requirements and potential rounding issues.
+Considering (?) adjusting minliqudity based off of pair type, although suspect a more formal solution is needed

 More advanced LPing and trading characteristics for smaller collections, ability to select 721s (maybe), need to be implemented